Broker-Carrier Agreements: Everything You Need to Know

 Onboard freight carriers faster.

 Even before you develop and sign that freight broker carrier agreement, you need to find the right carrier for your shipper.
-Using onboarding and monitoring tools help streamline the process of finding qualified carriers while mitigating potential risks through automated monitoring.
+Using onboarding and monitoring tools helps streamline the process of finding and hiring qualified carriers while helping to mitigate potential risk.